Question: Can we see any documentation as to the Home and Care standards?

 Question: How many rooms are you registered for?

-Answer: We are currently registered for 33 rooms, and all have en-suite facilites.
+Answer: We are currently registered for 22 single rooms, 2 shared room, and 20 rooms are en-suite.